 - Travel related to the covered transplants named in the Transplants benefit.
 Benefits are provided for travel of the member getting the transplant and one companion.
 The plan also covers lodging for members not in the hospital and for their companions.
-The member getting the transplant must live more than 50 miles from the transplant facility unless treatment protocols require the member to remain closer to the transplant center. - Travel for cellular immunotherapy and gene therapy.
+The member getting the transplant must live more than 50 miles from the transplant facility unless treatment protocols require the member to remain closer to the transplant center. - Travel and lodging expenses related to services provided by Designated Centers of Excellence.
+Please see Premera-Designated Centers Of Excellence Program for medical care covered by this benefit.
+Air transportation and lodging must be booked by Premera's travel partner in order to be covered.
+Please contact Customer Service to access our travel partner. - Travel for cellular immunotherapy and gene therapy.
 Benefits are provided for travel for the member and one companion to a designated provider outside the service area, when a designated provider is not available within the service area.
 Please see Cellular Immunotherapy And Gene Therapy.